 Patrice explains why issues of incarceration and social justice are personal to her.

 She shares the moment that catapulted her into social action and the launch of her consultancy.

 She describes a petition and campaign that she is leading against a popular institution.

-Patrice reflects on growing up in Buffalo and the conversation she heard around the dinner table.
+She reflects on growing up in Buffalo and the conversations she heard around the dinner table.

-Patrice answers what self care means to her and where she is on her journey.
+Patrice reflects on her work in diversity and inclusion, what self care means to her and where she is on her journey.

 plus Mark's Personal Word Essay: Existential Choice and Formation